johnnywoo/beholder/README.md

         }
     }

-Allows conditional processing of messages.
+This command allows conditional processing of messages.

 Subcommands of `switch`: `case`, `default`.